 VAAAHS Neuropsychology Section

-into research investigating the interaction between medical disease and injury, cognitive and personality changes in Veterans, and the early detection and non-pharmacologic treatment of cognitive and behavioral impairment.
+The VAAAHS Neuropsychology Section has a long history of evaluating Veterans in acute and long-term care inpatient settings, outpatient clinics, and rehabilitation units.
+The Section has a major role in the diagnosis and evaluation of medical, neurological, and psychiatric conditions which affect cognitive and personality changes.
+The Section is widely integrated into research investigating the interaction between medical disease and injury, cognitive and personality changes in Veterans, and the early detection and non-pharmacologic treatment of cognitive and behavioral impairment.
 In recent years this has included studies of the effects of drugs on cognition, the influence of normal aging vs. neurological disease, interactions between depression and cognition, the role of motivation in neuropsychological test performance, and interactive effects of PTSD and mild head injury.
 Additional ongoing federally-funded studies investigate the impact of cognitively oriented treatments (e.g., cognitive rehabilitation, cognitive training) and non-invasive brain stimulation in older adults with cognitive impairment.
-The VAAAHS currently employs three post-doctoral residents in Neuropsychology but will expand to four residents in 2019.
+The VAAAHS currently employs four post-doctoral residents in Neuropsychology.

 VA Ann Arbor Hospital is a general medical and surgical hospital in Ann Arbor, MI, with 142 beds, serving Veterans from Southeastern Michigan and Northern Ohio.
 It is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 It is also a teaching hospital.
 Survey data for the latest year available shows that 18,184 patients visited the hospital's emergency room.
 The hospital had a total of 5,539 admissions.
 Its physicians performed 1,628 inpatient and 2,856 outpatient surgeries.
 It provides the full range of inpatient and outpatient services, including neurology, neurosurgery, and geriatric internal medicine in addition to other medical and surgical services.
 Facilities are newly updated in most areas, including Mental Health, Outpatient, and Nursing Home facilities.
 Offices for incoming Neuropsychology Residents are housed at our Packard Road location and have modern support facilities, with full computer access to the Michigan Medicine information systems and library, as well as VAAAHS information systems.

 In addition to core curriculum, residents in the Michigan Medicine/VAAAHS Consortium in the Clinical Neuropsychology specialty area have several unique learning opportunities, ranging from targeted coursework to visiting lectures.
-Educational opportunities include both mandatory training requirements, designed to ensure smooth and consistent progress throughout the training program, and optional training opportunities that can be pursued to enrich the training experience to the extent that time is available.
+Educational opportunities, listed below, include both mandatory training requirements, designed to ensure smooth and consistent progress throughout the training program, and optional training opportunities that can be pursued to enrich the training experience to the extent that time is available.

-- Weekly Grand Rounds, Psychiatry and/or Neurology
+- Grand Rounds in Psychiatry and/or Neurology (weekly)

-- Weekly Staff Meeting (Michigan Medicine only)
+- Staff Meeting (weekly)

-Optional as time permits:
+Optional in accordance with training goals and as time permits: